Equivariant Elliptic Cohomology and Mapping Stacks: Preliminaries

 Let $k$ be a discrete commutative ring.
 We denote by $\coCAlg_k$ the $\infty$-category of cosimplicial commutative algebras over $k$, and $\mathrm{St}_k\subset\dSt_k$ the $\infty$-category of classical higher stacks. \begin{definition} Denote by

 the functor that sends a coconnective commutative $k$-algebra $A$ to the functor it corepresents, i.e. the functor sending a simplicial commutative ring $B$ to the space of maps $\mathrm{Map}_{\coCAlg}(A,B)$.
 Stacks of the form $\Spec^{\Delta}A$ for some cosimplicial commutative $k$-algebra $A$ will be called \emph{affine stacks}.\footnote{The same notion is referred to as \emph{coaffine stacks} by Lurie in \cite{DAGVIII}.} \end{definition} The functor $\Spec^{\Delta}$ has a left adjoint $\cO:\mathrm{St}_k\rightarrow\coCAlg$.
-The composition $\Spec^{\Delta}\cO:\mathrm{St}_k\rightarrow\mathrm{St}_k$ is called the \emph{affinization} functor. \begin{remark} Working over a field $k$ of characteristic zero we can model simplicial commutative algebras over $k$ via connective commutative dg-algebras.
-In this setting, Ben-Zvi and Nadler develop in \cite{BZNLoopConn} a similar construction.
-They consider the functor
+The composition is called the \emph{affinization} functor.